chri3i/Tinvaak2/README.md

 - Ryzen 7 5800X
 - 32GB 3600mhz Ram
-- PCIe Based NVME SSD
+- PCIe Gen 4 Based NVME SSD
-- XFX RX 6800 16GB
+- XFX RX 6800 Merc 16GB
-- Windows 11 Dev Branch
+- Windows 11

 One of the Dev Team runs the list at an average of locked 60 fps on the following specs: